2023 Best Value Family & Consumer Economics Master's Degree Schools

 UMN Twin Cities excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Family & Consumer Economics Master’s Degree Schools list.

-Full Family & Consumer Economics at University of Minnesota - Twin Cities Report
+Read full report on Family & Consumer Economics at University of Minnesota - Twin Cities

-With a ranking of #6, University of Arizona did quite well on this year’s best value schools for family and consumer economics students working on their master’s degree.
-Located in the large city of Tucson, University of Arizona is a public school with a fairly large student population.
+University of Arizona landed the #6 spot in the 2023 rankings for the best value master’s degree family and consumer economics programs.
+Located in the city of Tucson, University of Arizona is a public college with a fairly large student population.

 Full Family & Consumer Economics at University of Arizona Report